PhD Admissions Frequently Asked Questions

 TOEFL scores submitted to Stanford must be from a test taken within the last 18 months.
 (If your scores are still valid, but are close to the 18 month cut-off, please submit them to Stanford ASAP.)

 ETS will not send scores that have expired.

-If you are offered admission and choose to accept, your institution should mail any official (paper) transcripts to:
+If you are offered admission and choose to accept, your institution should mail any final official (paper) transcript showing degree conferral to:

 584 Capistrano Way

 Stanford, CA 94305

 See PhD Admissions Requirements and Procedures page for detailed information.